-- If the data has less than 1,000 features and only you need to edit it, add the data to your map as a feature collection.
+- If the data has less than 4,000 point features or 2,000 line or polygon features and only you need to edit it, add the data to your map as a feature collection.
 However, this is not an efficient way to manage data that needs to be updated frequently or needs multiple editors.

-- If your data has more than 1,000 features, publish it as a hosted feature layer and make sure editing is disabled.
+- If your data has more than 4,000 point features or 2,000 line or polygon features, or is larger than 10 MB, publish it as a hosted feature layer and make sure editing is disabled.
 When editing is enabled, the browser makes larger requests to include full geometry of the hosted feature layer, which makes the layer slower to draw.
 The layer owner, organization administrators, and members of groups with item update capability with whom you've shared the layer can open the hosted feature layer with editing enabled without having to enable editing for everyone else.